OpenHistoricalDataMap/SensorRDF/README.md

 ### Prequisites

-Make sure you match the following Requirements before starting:
+Make sure you match the following requirements before starting:

 * have Java setup on your machine (implemented with Java SE 11)
 * have Maven setup on your machine (implemented with Maven 3.6.1)